samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

-# Integer programming formulations for maximizing resilience in large-scale social networks
+# Maximizing resilience in large-scale social networks

 Codes, data, and results for "Integer programming formulations for maximizing resilience in large-scale social networks" by Samuel Kroger, Hamidreza Validi, and Illya V. Hicks.